 Cats are extremely sensitive to medications.
-Some older forms of flea medications that are sold over-the-counter are insecticide based, and may pose a risk to your cat.
-Newer products, some of which are now available without prescription, have been designed so that they target only the flea and its various life stages.
+Some older forms of flea medications that are sold over-the-counter are insecticide-based and may pose a risk to your cat.
+Newer products, some of which are now available without a prescription, have been designed so that they target only the flea and its various life stages.
 These medications are considered safe for use in cats.

-** Use only products labeled for use in cats!
+** Use only products labeled for cats!
 Formulations labeled for dogs often contain levels of medication that are toxic for cats. **

-A topical parasiticide applied to the skin and effective for 30 days.
+A topical parasiticide is applied to the skin and is effective for 30 days.
 Selamectin kills adult fleas and larva and prevents flea eggs from hatching by attacking the flea’s nervous system.
 It is also used to treat ear mites and roundworms and as a heartworm preventative.
-Revolution is FDA approved, meaning it has passed more stringent safety guidelines.
-Revolution is alcohol based and formulations are available for cats 8 weeks and older.
+Revolution is FDA-approved, meaning it has passed more stringent safety guidelines.
+Revolution is alcohol-based and formulations are available for cats 8 weeks and older.
 This is a prescription medication.
 We highly recommend this product for cats that go outdoors because it prevents a variety of internal and external parasite infections.